eliyaoo32/DepSynt/src/DOCS.md

   unates/ - (Still in progress, currently not relevant for synthesis and dependency)
 ```

-## Algorithm Implementations
+## Code Overview
-DepSynt - Algorithm to synthesize a reactive synthesis specification.
+DepSynt is a tool to synthesize a reactive synthesis specification exploting dependent variables.
-* Entrypoint for algorithm is `bins/synthesis.cpp`
+* Entrypoint for the tool is `bins/synthesis.cpp`

-The algorithm has the following steps:
+The tool has the following steps:
 1. Construct NBA A of the LTL specification (Implemented by Spot)
 2. Find a maximal set of dependent variables (Source code: `src/findDeps/find_deps_by_automaton.cpp`)
 3. If no dependent variable was found, synthesis NBA A using Spot and close the process.